1. Home

 The load balancing feature improves the distribution and balancing of broadband connection between multiple network links, to maximize throughput and minimize latency.
 The redundancy can be also ensured when having Multi-WAN configured with a Failover feature.

-Load Balancing is using simultaneously both broadband connections through the two WAN ports, offering the ability to use the total bandwidth of the two connections.
+Load Balancing is using simultaneously both broadband connections through the two WAN ports, offering the ability to use the total bandwidth of the two connections and it’s also possible to load balance between WAN and VPN interfaces.

-Failover is mainly used when the aim is to be connected using only the primary connection, and use the secondary broadband connection only when the primary is failed, this may be helpful for path-sensitive connections, such as VoIP or VPN traffic.
+Failover or Backup is mainly used when the aim is to be connected using only the primary connection, and use the secondary broadband connection only when the primary is failed, this may be helpful for path-sensitive connections, such as VoIP.

 This guide will need the user to have a similar topology to the one illustrated below, the router is supposed to have two different broadband connections or to be connected to two different ISPs.
 The GWN70XX will be handling both WAN connections using the Multi-WAN feature as displayed on the following diagram: